andrescorrada/IntroductionToAlgebraicEvaluation/TheForgottenRadicalEmpiricismOfRegnault.md

 the task of verifying a super intelligent being's responses to a test we gave them.
 If it was on a subject they knew more about, how could we tell they are wrong?

+Regnault was working at the dawn of our understanding of atoms and certainly very far from any ideas about statistical thermodynamics.
+Did he know any of this theory to certify the precision of his instruments and his mastery of the craftmanship it required?
+No. Did he need it?
+No.